 A lot of new copywriters equate speed with getting better at writing copy.
 And in some ways they’re right—but in others, they’re dead wrong.
-Here’s the case for slowing down.
-Read on…
+In fact, sometimes it even makes sense to slow down.

 Speed does not equal increased skill.